How to Create a Workspace For Kids That Really Works

 Have a “go-to” spot: The expression “a place for everything and everything in its place” describes an ideal that most of us can only aspire to.
 As a safety, identify a place where parents, siblings, & housekeepers can drop your child’s items when they inevitably are found throughout the house.
 For even more organization, establish the expectation that your child should put away anything in their “go-to” spot each day.

-No matter which of the above strategies you use, help your child make their workspace truly theirs so that the space contributes to a positive learning experience.
+No matter which of the above strategies you use, help your child make their workspace truly theirs.
+That way, the space will contribute to a positive learning experience.
 Let them have fun with it: decorate it with inspirational quotes, their own artwork or awards, or a cool poster that gives them a positive mindset to get working!
 For more help with organizing a physical workspace, contact an executive functioning coach at Private Prep.

 Private Prep